sliekens/shift-up/README.md

 My best guess is that you reached some kind of hourly (daily?) limit.
 Come back later.

+Message:
+> Internal Server Error

+Something went wrong and it's not your fault.
+But let's keep it honest, you probably entered a bad code.

 # Planned
 - make it a real CLI app
 - split the login flow and code redemption flow into separate commands